Rackham Graduate Student Emergency Funds

 Students should apply online.
 Before applying for emergency funds, students are encouraged to speak to their faculty advisors and the graduate chairs of their programs.
 These individuals may be able to help identify sources of financial assistance and/or provide useful advice.
 The online application includes the following:

-- Budget detailing the amount of emergency funding requested, a list of the specific expenses to be covered by the award, and your financial situation including sources of income and other available funding.
+- Budget detailing the amount of emergency funding requested, a list of current expenses and an itemized list of how the funds will be used, and your financial situation including sources of income and other available funding.
 (1,500 words)